-Bloglovin’ research in 2017 revealed that 63% of marketers have increased their influencer marketing budget.
-Which clearly means brands and marketers understand the impact of this form of marketing.
+Bloglovin's research in 2017 revealed that 63% of marketers have increased their influencer marketing budget.
+This clearly means brands and marketers understand the impact of this form of marketing.

 If you plan and implement your strategy for influencer marketing effectively, it can produce a sizeable return on investment.
 According to Tomoson, typically, $6.50 in revenue is generated from every $1 invested in influencer marketing strategies.

 Are you wondering how to get the most bang for your buck from your influencer marketing campaigns?
 This article will guide you through few strategies to maximize your ROI.

 #1.
 Identify and Research Your Target Audience